Workforce redesign

 To help support staff through the change process, the following should be considered:

-- What is the rationale behind the proposed workforce redesign, colleagues who understand the ‘why’ will be more likely to support the changes.
+- What is the rationale behind the proposed workforce redesign?
+Colleagues who understand the ‘why’ are more likely to support change.

-- Consult staff on the changes, there may be ideas and potential pitfalls that have not been considered.
+- Staff consultation - there may be ideas and potential pitfalls that have not been considered.
 Co-creation of workforce redesign projects can ensure high levels of acceptance and support quicker implementation.

-- Ensure managers are kept informed of how a project is developing, as staff members are likely to go to their line manager as the first point of contact should they have concerns.
+- Ensure managers are kept informed of how a project is developing.
+Staff members are likely to go to their line manager as the first point of contact should they have concerns.

 Understand how individuals adapt to change

-Not all colleagues will adapt to changes in their workplace at the same rate, there will be those who have different approaches to change and your communications plan and support offer may need to flex depending on their attitudes.
+Not all colleagues will adapt to change at the same rate.
+There will be those who have different approaches to change and your communications plan and support offer may need to flex depending on their attitudes.
 Individuals can be broadly grouped into the following types:

 - Innovators – those at the forefront of change, they enjoy change and the possibilities it brings.
 They will be happy to support with problem solving and aiding in promoting change within an organisation.